ComponentsImages

 • Click Upload image to choose a file from your computer, or

-• Select an already uploaded image from the list below.
+• Select an already uploaded image from the list.

-The selected image is inserted into the page and automatically optimized.
+The selected image is inserted into the page and served from an optimized CDN.

 Resize, align, and manage the image